 9.1 The Casino Operator shall set the minimum and maximum wager limits at each table.

 9.2 The minimum and maximum wager limits pertaining to a table shall be displayed on a sign at that table.
+Unless stated on the sign, wagers are not required to be made in multiples of the minimum.

+9.3 The minimum and maximum wagering limits may differ from one Box to another on the proviso that the relevant limits are displayed at the table.

-Unless stated on the sign, wagers are not required to be made in multiples of the minimum.9.3 No minimum table wager limit shall be raised, nor shall any maximum table wager limit be reduced, unless:
+9.4 No minimum table wager limit shall be raised, nor shall any maximum table wager limit be reduced, unless:

 a sign indicating the new limit or limits and the proposed time of change has been displayed at the table for at least 20 minutes before the time of the change; or